An alternative approach on the singular metric on a vector bundle: The singular Hermitian metric

+is a non-negative Hermitian form at each $z\in Y_{\varphi}$.
+It is obvious concerning the local representation in (1). \end{proof}

+In the rest part, by saying a singular Hermitian metric $H$ on $E$, we always refer to an $H\in M_{W}(E)$.
+Comparing with Raufi's singular metric, $H(z,\cdot)$ must be a positive-definite matrix when it is finite, whereas $H(z,Z)$ is not necessary to be measurable.
+There are two points showing the nature of this adjustment.

-Remember that in \cite{Rau15}, there is an example (Theorem 1.5) showing that in general the curvature current cannot be defined for a singular metric $h$ in their sense.
+Remember that in \cite{Rau15}, there is an example (Theorem 1.5) showing that in general the associated curvature current cannot be defined for a Raufi's singular metric $h$.
 Indeed, \cite{Rau15} defines a singular metric $h$ on a trivial vector bundle $\Delta\times\mathbb{C}^{2}$ over the unit disc $\Delta$.
-The main reason that $\Theta_{h}:=\bar{\partial}(h^{-1}\partial h)$ doesn't have measure coefficients is that $h$ degenerates at $z=0$.
-This is one of the motivations for Definition \ref{d32}, where this situation is excluded.
+The main reason that $\Theta_{h}:=\bar{\partial}(h^{-1}\partial h)$ doesn't have measure coefficients is that $h$ degenerates (as a matrix) at the origin.
+So it is reasonable to excluded this situation in our definition.

+The second observation comes from the line bundle case.
+Recall that a singular metric on a line bundle $L$ \cite{Dem12} is a function on its total space with the form that $|\xi|^{2}e^{-\varphi}$, where $\xi$ is a section of $L$ and $\varphi$ is a measurable function on $Y$.
+There are various examples showing that $e^{-\varphi}$ is not need to be integrable, hence neither is $|\xi|^{2}e^{-\varphi}$.
+This observation inspires us to consider the possibility to treat the non-measurable map as a singular metric on a vector bundle $E$ of higher rank.